Winterhawks Off-Ice Official Schroeder Recognized with WHL Distinguished Service Award

 Rob McCrea (Edmonton Oil Kings - Off-Ice Officials Supervisor); Glenda Zelmer (Brandon Wheat Kings - Education Advisor); Lucille McClung and Carol Carlson (Prince George Cougars - Core Volunteer Supervisors); Dr. Michael Bobyn (Kelowna Rockets - Team Doctor) - Bernie Bajnok (Calgary Hitmen - Education Advisor); Dean 'Scooter' Vrooman (Portland Winterhawks - Play-by-Play Announcer); Bernie Burtney (Saskatoon Blades - Off-Ice Officials); Gerry Bergen (Prince Albert Raiders - Off-Ice Officials); Dr. Bob Smillie (Kamloops Blazers - Team Physician); Bob Bartlett (Lethbridge Hurricanes - Director, Player Development); Sue Johnson (Portland Winterhawks - Education Advisor); Herman Elfring (Lethbridge Hurricanes - Board Member); Norbert Heinzelmann (Kelowna Rockets - Off-Ice Officials); Bill Sanderson (Victoria Royals - Off-Ice Officials); Bob McGill (Edmonton Oil Kings - Scout); Ralph Zander (Calgary Hitmen - Off-Ice Official); Terry Bonner (Vancouver Giants - Scouting Director); Dr. Mary Smith (Spokane Chiefs - Team Dentist); Dennis Coates (Kamloops Blazers - Volunteer Board Member); Judy Seher (Red Deer Rebels - Billet Coordinator); Balzer, Frank, Tony & John Lanz (Medicine Hat Tigers - Off-Ice Officials); Rose Mary Hartney (Moose Jaw Warriors - Education Advisor); Greg 'Spike' Wallace (Kamloops Blazers - Community & Sponsorship Coordinator); Nella Rounsville (Kootenay ICE - Education Advisor); Lorne Frey (Kelowna Rockets - Asst GM/Head Scout); Graham Tuer (Saskatchewan Hockey Association - Volunteer); Jann Boss (Portland Winterhawks - Administration); Ruth "Grams" Pollock (Prince Albert Raiders - Billet Coordinator); Dr. Ian Hill (Regina Pats - Team Doctor); Dr. Alfred Blue (Seattle Thunderbirds - Team Doctor); Doris Rubel (Kamloops Blazers - Billet Coordinator); Colleen MacBean (Swift Current Broncos - Education Advisor); and Bob Ridley (Medicine Hat Tigers - Play-By-Play Announcer)

+- Lin Scores OT Winner as Giants Top T-Birds in Seattle - Vancouver Giants

-- Winterhawks Off-Ice Official Schroeder Recognized with WHL Distinguished Service Award - WHL
+- Winterhawks Off-Ice Official Schroeder Recognized with WHL Distinguished Service Award - Portland Winterhawks

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.